testsigmahq/testsigma-docs/src/pages/docs/test-management/test-plans/overview.md

   * All test cases

   * Only failed test cases

+If the test plan also has data-driven test cases.
+Then you would see  more options as below:

+&emsp;&emsp;* All Iterations: This will rerun all iterations on the data-sets for the failed test cases in the selected run &emsp;&emsp;* Failed Iterations: This will rerun all failed iterations on the data-sets for the failed test cases in the selected run.

+ ** * ** Only Failed Iterations in Failed Test Cases: This will rerun only the failed iterations for the failed test cases in the selected.

 8. Finally, click on the Create button to Create the Test Plan.
 You will be taken to the Created Test Plan page.